Ron Jeremy: Sexual assault allegations

-In August 2020, Los Angeles prosecutors filed 20 further counts against Jeremy, including charges of rape, sexual assault, sodomy, and forcible penetration by foreign object against Jeremy.
+In August 2020, Los Angeles prosecutors filed 20 further counts against Jeremy, including charges of rape, sexual assault, sodomy, and forcible penetration by foreign object.
 The charges involved 12 different women ranging in age from 15 to 54 years old in incidents from 2004 to 2020.
 One woman stated that Jeremy sexually assaulted her at a party in Santa Clarita in June 2004 when she was 15.
 The most recent incident is said to have occurred on January 1, 2020, when a 21-year-old woman said that Jeremy sexually assaulted her outside of a business in Hollywood.
 Six other women accused Jeremy of sexually assaulting them inside a West Hollywood bar he frequented, and another woman said that he assaulted her in the bar’s parking lot.
 Jeremy, who originally had bail set at $6.6 million when first charged in June, was placed into custody at Twin Towers Correctional Facility.
 On August 25, 2021, he was indicted on a total of 30 sexual-assault counts involving 21 women.

-The BBC documentary Ron Jeremy: Fall of a Porn Icon charting the history of allegations against Ron Jeremy and featuring interviews with some of Ron Jeremy's alleged victims, including Ginger Banks and Tana Lee, premiered in November 2021.
+The BBC documentary Ron Jeremy: Fall of a Porn Icon charting the history of allegations against Ron Jeremy and featuring interviews with some of Ron Jeremy's alleged victims, including porn actresses Ginger Banks and Tana Lee, premiered in November 2021.

 On March 17, 2022, Jeremy's trial was suspended pending a mental health examination, after Jeremy was reported to be "incoherent" and unable to recognize his own lawyer, and was subsequently transferred to a mental health facility.

 On January 17, 2023, Jeremy was found by the judge to be mentally unfit to stand trial due to "incurable neurocognitive decline".
-A hearing was scheduled for February 2023 on whether to transfer Jeremy to a state-run hospital.

 On February 8, 2023, Jeremy was committed to a state mental health facility in California after being found incompetent to stand trial on rape and other charges, with a progress report hearing scheduled for May 8, 2023.
-Per California law, Greg Risling, a spokesperson for the Los Angeles district attorney's office, stated that Jeremy can be committed for up to two years.
+Per California law, the Los Angeles district attorney's office stated that Jeremy can be committed for up to two years.
+While waiting in jail for assignment to a state medical facility for months on November 17, 2023, a judge granted a request to release Jeremy to a private residence where he will receive care.

+On August 21, 2023, a lawsuit was filed by two women against the Rainbow Bar and Grill.
+The women alleged that employees knew Jeremy sexually assaulted women there, including themselves, and allowed him to do so.
+On April 15, 2025, it was announced that a global settlement was reached with at least nine women who were suing the Rainbow Bar and Grill.
+Many of Jeremy's accusers will receive financial compensation after Jeremy was found not competent to stand trial.